Welcome to my website!

 - River Out of Eden by Richard Dawkins (Suffering and scarcity are built into the system.)

-- Screen Schooled by Joe Clement (Social media has mentally crippled multiple generations.)
+- Screen Schooled by Joe Clement (Social media has mentally crippled most people.)

-- The Singularity Is Near by Ray Kurzweil (I, for one, welcome our new AI overlords.)
+- The Singularity Is Nearer by Ray Kurzweil (I, for one, welcome our new AI successors.)

 - The Uninhabitable Earth by David Wallace-Wells (Global climate change will ruin everything.)